vippsas/vipps-login-api/api-guide/core-concepts.md

 The token endpoint is a standard OIDC endpoint used for requesting Access and ID Tokens.
 The default token endpoint authentication method is `client_secret_basic`.

-It is possible to change the authentication method to `client_secret_post` in the Vipps portal.
+It is possible to change the authentication method to `client_secret_post` in the merchant portal.
 This setting will then apply to all login transactions on this sales unit.
 Go to [How can I use client_secret_post for authentication?](../vipps-login-api-faq.md#how-can-i-use-client_secret_post-for-authentication) for more information on how to change the authentication method.

 For more information on the token endpoint see [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint) and [RFC-6749 section 3.2](https://tools.ietf.org/html/rfc6749#section-3.2).